Keeping our oceans safe is not an easy task even for the best-engineered high-tech hardware antenna system.

 - Mechanical design: Hardened for harsh maritime environments

 Using the core competencies in research and development, engineering and manufacturing possessed by its operating companies – Alaris Antennas (South Africa) and COJOT (Finland) – Alaris Holdings provides electronic peacekeeping and communication products for a variety of applications.
-These include electronic counter-measures to prevent the remote detonation of bombs, jamming of enemy communications, monitoring of enemy communications and signal direction finding.
+These include electronic counter-measures to prevent the remote detonation of bombs and enemy communications, monitoring of enemy communications and signal direction finding.
 The products may be mounted on vehicles, aircraft, drones, ships and submarines, or carried by individuals.

 In the civilian environment, the company’s technology is used by test and measurement businesses and frequency regulatory bodies.